-First, petitioner argues that the circuit court erred in denying her motion for a postadjudicatory improvement period because she acknowledged the issues of abuse and neglect when she made several stipulations at adjudication.
+First, petitioner argues that the circuit court erred in denying his motion for a postadjudicatory improvement period because he acknowledged the issues of abuse and neglect when he made several stipulations at adjudication, requested services, and successfully completed an improvement period in 2012.
+However, contrary to petitioner's argument, the record is clear that the circuit court did not err in denying petitioner's motion because he failed to satisfy the necessary burden of proof.
 Pursuant to West Virginia Code § 49-6-12(b)(2), circuit courts have discretion to grant an improvement period when the parent "demonstrates, by clear and convincing evidence, that the [parent] is likely to fully participate in the improvement period" In the case sub judice, it is clear that the circuit court did not abuse its discretion in denying petitioner's motion.
-As noted above, petitioner was provided with "every single [service]" in 2012 to correct identical conditions of abuse and neglect, which included domestic violence counseling, but failed to benefit from those services as evidenced by her conduct in 2015.
-Following the completion of her prior improvement period, she continued to expose T.H. to episodes of domestic violence and place T.H. in unsafe situations.
-Importantly, petitioner testified that she "started therapy" but "didn't complete it."
-Moreover, petitioner also testified that despite divorcing her abuser, she allowed him to live with her for approximately one month in violation of a condition of his bond in a criminal case.
+As noted above, while petitioner successfully completed an improvement period in 2012, he failed to benefit from those services as evidenced by his conduct in the underlying abuse and neglect petition.
+Petitioner was arrested for committing domestic violence against T.H.'s mother.
+Furthermore, DHHR worker Loretta Smith testified that petitioner and T.H.'s mother briefly reconciled after their divorce, but that petitioner became violent and "kicked in the front door, cut the cord to her refrigerator, and busted up [her] trailer."
 Therefore, following our thorough review of the record on appeal, we find no error in the circuit court's order denying petitioner's motion for an improvement period.

-Petitioner next argues that the circuit court erred in terminating her parental rights because the evidence fails to support a finding that there was no reasonable likelihood that she could substantially correct the conditions of abuse or neglect.
+Petitioner next argues that the circuit court erred in terminating his parental rights because the evidence fails to support a finding that there was no reasonable likelihood that he could substantially correct the conditions of abuse or neglect.
 Pursuant to West Virginia Code § 49-6-5(a)(6), circuit courts are directed to terminate parental rights when they find that there is no reasonable likelihood that a parent could substantially correct the conditions of abuse or neglect in the near future and that termination was necessary for the children's welfare.
-West Virginia Code § 49-6-5(b)(3) provides that no reasonable likelihood that the conditions of abuse or neglect can be substantially corrected exists when "[t]he abusing parent . . . [has] not responded to or followed through with a reasonable family case plan or other rehabilitative efforts[.]"
-While petitioner maintains that she was likely to follow through with rehabilitative services, as evidenced by divorcing her abuser, the circuit court properly considered petitioner's continued behavior.
-The evidence below showed that petitioner completed an improvement period in the 2012 proceeding; however, she continued to expose T.H. to episodes of domestic violence and failed to protect T.H.
-Further, petitioner acknowledged that it was not in T.H.'s best interest to be exposed to her current boyfriend.
-Based on the foregoing, we cannot find reversible error in the circuit court's conclusion that petitioner failed to follow through with services offered to her in the prior proceedings, and that there was no reasonable likelihood that the conditions of abuse or neglect could be substantially corrected in the near future.
+West Virginia Code § 49-6-5(b)(3) provides that no reasonable likelihood that the conditions of abuse or neglect can be substantially corrected exists when "[t]he abusing parent . . . [has] not responded to or followed through with a reasonable family case plan or other rehabilitative efforts[.]"While petitioner maintains that he was likely to follow through with rehabilitative services, as evidenced by his prior successful improvement period and self-serving testimony that he was willing to participate in services, the circuit court properly considered petitioner's continued behavior.
+The evidence below showed that petitioner completed an improvement period in the 2012 proceedings; however, petitioner continued to commit acts of domestic violence.
+Specifically, Ms. Smith testified that during the current proceedings, petitioner "kicked in [his ex-wife's] front door, cut the cord to her refrigerator, and busted up [her] trailer."
+Based on the foregoing, we cannot find reversible error in the circuit court's conclusion that petitioner failed to follow through with services offered to him in the prior proceedings, and that there was no reasonable likelihood that the conditions of abuse or neglect could be substantially corrected in the near future.